 Voice, choice and control.
 This is how our advocacy team think about how they can help.
+If you live in Brighton and Hove, they might be able to help you.

 Our team will give you a voice and listen to you.
 We look at the options and information available to you so you can make an informed choice.
 By doing this, we help you to have more control over your life again.